Kristinita/KristinitaPelican/content/IT-articles/How-to-publish-your-package-to-PyPI-2018.md

 <a id="Checking"></a>
 ### Checking

-If you can't have bugs in installation process, check, that you package works correct.
+If you can’t have bugs in installation process, check, that you package works correct.
 For example, Erichek check, contains errors in *.txt* files in a folder or no. I run *erichek* console command.

 If error in one of text file: